abdulahmad/articlereader/README.md

 Commenting in the code is light-- partially because of time constraints, but also because many of the components are pretty light and simple to look at and understand how they work.

 I forced ```http://``` into the URLs so that I could also distribute a version of this that runs locally on your hard drive without having to start a webserver.
 This was in case you would like to run this without going through all of the steps to set up node and the repository on your machine.
+You should be able to open ```build/index.html``` from the cloned repo in your browser directly and see this application working (I had to make a slight path modification-- if you run the build script, index.html will not work directly in the browser anymore).
+But I'd highly recommend both using the dev server version and looking at the components in Storybook.

 ## Note about yarn